swapnil-ahlawat/NBA_Game_Predictor/README.md

 webScraping.py | Web Scraping script
-featureEngineering.py | Raw Data to Features Script player.py | Model training and testing on Players Statistics team.py | ML training and testing on Team Statistics teamAndPlayer.py | ML training and testing on Combined Team and Players Statistics
+featureEngineering.py | Raw Data to Features Script player.py | Model training and testing on Players Statistics team.py | Model training and testing on Team Statistics teamAndPlayer.py | Model training and testing on Combined Team and Players Statistics

 *Note:- All the required libraries are mentioned in 'requirements.txt' and can be directly pip installed.*